 The green laser lighting up from the top of the Marina Bay Sands resort makes the whole show experience worthwhile.
 It’s free, why not?

 Other places for you to visit in SG: Jurong Bird Park Review in Singapore

 4. Visit the Art Science Museum

 It’s hard not to miss the obvious structure.
 If you didn’t already know, the Art Science Museum is the white lotus-shaped building that sits beside MBS.

 Though curious about the structure, never did I realize it was a museum.
-Unlike a museum we’d imagine, this place focuses on technologically advanced exhibits.
+Unlike a museum we’d imagine, this place focuses on tech-advanced exhibits.
 Thus making for a visually immersive experience.
 If you’re planning to visit it, get there early as it closes at 7 pm.